danielsedoff/unlimited-undo/README.md

 # unlimited-undo

-This JavaScript code provides unlimited Undo for web page elements.
+This JavaScript code provides unlimited Undo for editable DOM elements.

-If you attach this code to an input element such as `textarea`, `input`, etc, it will allow as many undo operations as the client's RAM will allow.
+If you attach this code to an editable element such as `textarea`, `input`, etc, it will allow as many undo operations as technically possible.

 USAGE: